Open Activities

 • Y Môr a Ni (The Sea and Us)

-A new initiative led by the Wales Coasts and Seas Partnership (CaSP Cymru) has launched ‘Y Môr a Ni’ – a framework for Ocean Literacy in Wales, which is a first of its kind in the UK.
+A new initiative led by the Wales Coasts and Seas Partnership (CaSP Cymru) has launched ‘Y Môr a Ni’ – a framework for Ocean Literacy in Wales, which is a first of its kind in Europe.
 The strategy aims to grow people's relationship with our coasts and seas.
 The more connected people feel to the sea, the more conscious people become about their individual and societal effects on marine and coastal environments.
 This can lead to behavioural changes that safeguard and protect...
 More

 Closes 31 December 2025